How to Conduct Effective Post-Project Reviews

 Highlight:

-Effective tools or workflows
+Effective tools or workflows that boosted productivity.

 “What helped us succeed?”